cjlludwig/project/__docs/design.md

 # Design
 The logic for log retrieval is structured around a `/logs/:filename` endpoint that retrieves the logs for a given filename.
 This implementation was a fairly straightforward Express server with two routes, one for retrieving available files, and one for retrieving the logs for a given file.
 In addition to those routes validations are implemented to give some basic checks on incoming filenames and queries for entries and filter.

 Outside of core API routing the primary hurdle was implementing log read lookup using the node `fs` lib for large files.
-This lib has standard function for small file reading in memory however it does not handle large files well can can cause memory issues.
+This lib has a standard function for reading small files in memory, however it does not handle large files well and can can cause memory issues.

-In order to work around that limitation I implemented a batch read strategy using `fs` read streams so I could read a reasonably sized chunk of data at a time, starting at the end of the file.
+In order to work around that limitation I implemented a batch read strategy using `fs` read streams so I could read a reasonably sized chunk of data at a time, starting at the chunk at the end of the file.
 This allows me to read through very large files in a reasonable time and filter subsets of that data while reading.

 ## Entities
 Core entities involved in the system.